PalakRay07/Hand_gasture/README.md

 A webcam-based hand gesture controller that uses MediaPipe to detect hand landmarks and maps gestures to OS actions: mouse movement, clicks, scrolling, system volume, and screen brightness.

-This README documents how to set up, run, and use the project code found in the GitHub repository `PalakRay07/Hand_gasture` (primary script: `Code.py`).

 ## Features
 - Real-time hand tracking with MediaPipe Hands.